PsuAstro528/lab9-start/ex2.md

 INSERT RESPONCE

 2e.
-What could I change, so as to make this course more effective for future graduate students?
+What could the instructor change, so as to make this course more effective for future graduate students?

 INSERT RESPONCE